PennLINC/hbcd_pipeline_replication_guide/index.md

 This will produce a ton of single pngs that I put together in Inkscape.

-### 6. Making the rest of the figures
+### 7. Making the rest of the figures

 The rest of the figures need demographics files so we can filter out subjects/sessions that are missing age info.
 Since this info is protected by a DUC, we do not include it in this repo.
 We will figure out how to share this upon reasonable request when the DUC system is more clear.
 Critical note: I downloaded some subjects/sessions after compiling the dataset for this paper :facepalm:.
 There are therefore some additional subjects/sessions that we don't have the full work-up for and haven't verified the demographics.
-To match the exact info used for the paper, use the `hbcd_1.0.0RC0_scanner_qc.csv` I created when I started working on this paper.
+To match the exact info used for the paper, use the `hbcd_complete_qc_demographics.csv` I created when I started working on this paper.

 ```bash